Meet with God ~ Grow in Faith

 Dear Lord, I come to you now, in need of your wisdom and direction.
 I bring to you this situation [name it, describe it]. . . .
 I open my hands and my heart to hear from you [open your hands].
 Help me to hear your voice clearly. . . .
 What you have asked me to do, help me to do with faith and courage.
 What you have asked me to release, help me to release to you and not grab back as if I know better than you.
 I surrender to your will.
 Give my feet your direction and my will your will instead.
 In Jesus’ name, Amen.

+Thank you for the recent Shares!
 If you have found this devotion helpful, please like and Share so others can hear the good news, too!

 Subscribe for a Free 4-Page Printable

-For encouragement on How to Hear God’s Voice in a Busy World, be sure to subscribe to Digging Deeper with God for the free 4-page printable, with 4 biblical strategies for hearing God’s voice, including a pocket card for each strategy!
+For encouragement on How to Hear God’s Voice in a Busy World, be sure to subscribe to Digging Deeper with God for the free 4-page printable, with 4 biblical strategies for hearing God’s voice.
+Includes a pocket card for each strategy!
 Share this post with friends who may also be interested.Print